Pikachu707/keXDR/README.md

 ## Versions

 1.（**v1**） is a simplified and compatible build.
-Use it to reproduce results over the processed
-datasets: it is frozen, has no moving parts, and its behaviour on the released logs does not change.
+It is frozen, has no moving parts, and its behaviour on the released logs does not change.

 2.（**latest**） is the build that runs in production.
 It is the one under active development.